krm-functions/catalog/docs/render-helm-chart.md

 function](docs/helm-upgrader.md).

 The script [`source-chart.sh`](source-chart.sh) implements this conversion, including fetching the chart.
-Obviously, this script should itself be a KRM function.
+The `render-helm-chart` function is also dual-purpose, i.e. it can both source and render Helm charts.
+See the example below for an example.

 For completeness and possibly future extensions, the script also adds the following annotation: